PulseAd Series A Plan · operating plan 2025–2030

 Exit ARR, 2025 → 2030

-Where we want to be each year — exit ARR climbing to the full $17.5M target by 2030–31 (the dashed line).
+Where we want to be each year — exit ARR climbing to the full $17.5M target by 2030 (the dashed line).
 A ~10x in four years off the raise, and the conservative case at that.
 The Series A funds the slope.
+The navy line is FY recognized revenue ($0.66M → $14.5M) — it tracks below the run-rate.

 Assumptions & inputs